Terms and Conditions

 This offer is applicable to undergraduate first-year students only.

 If you are a prospective first-year undergraduate student, and your offer of a place at your preferred university/higher education institution is withdrawn, you may be eligible to receive a refund of your deposit minus a £/€50 administration fee.

 You may also be eligible to cancel under “No Place, No Stay” if you choose to go to a different university in a city that does not have availability in a LIV STUDENT property.
 Where you have been accepted in university in a city where LIV STUDENT has availability in a property, your booking will be transferred to that property.

 To cancel under “No Place, No Stay”, you must supply either (a) a copy of a written rejection letter from your chosen university/college; or (b) a copy of the acceptance letter from a new university.
-This must be received by LIV STUDENT (email@example.com) within 5 calendar days of the date on which you have requested a cancellation.
+This must be received by LIV STUDENT (email@example.com) within 5 calendar days of receiving your results.
 On receipt of the required documentation, provided it is satisfactory, the agreement will be cancelled with a refund of your deposit, minus a £/€50 administration fee.

 5 General Terms

 This website is owned by LIV STUDENT which is the trading name of Valeo USL Limited, a company registered in England and Wales, with company no: 10947713, whose registered address is 71-75 Shelton Street, London, WC2H 9JQ.
 Our operations office is located at the following address: 28 Bolton Street London W1J 8BP

 5.1 Please read these terms carefully before you start using our website, as these will apply to the use of the website.
 5.2 Except where expressly indicated, nothing on this website constitutes an offer to enter into legal relations, including but not limited to contractual obligations and warranties.